-The downstream process aims to remove impurities from the product in order to ensure its safety, purity, identity, and quality.
-Purification methods are required to remove any contaminants with potential adverse effects when vector preparations are used in vivo.
+Downstream process aims to remove impurities from the product to ensure its safety, purity, identity, and quality.
+And purification methods are required to remove any contaminants of potential adverse effect when vector preparations are used in vivo.
 In addition, when used for clinical or industrial applications, the purification methods involved are supposed to be scalable in large-scale processes.

 In small-scale purification, centrifugation methods are usually applied.
-However, these methods lack scalability and may lead to partial vector inactivation due to a long process time.
+But these methods lack scalability and may lead to partial vector inactivation due to long process time.
 The purity of the final products is insufficient for an in vivo application.
 Therefore, other methods have been developed in large-scale purification.

-Generally, four phases can be distinguished in large-scale purification.
-First, an initial capture step in the purification process eliminates major contaminants.
+Generally, four phases can be distinguished in largescale purification.
+First, a capture step is the initial purification process for eliminating major contaminants.
 In this step, membrane filtration is usually applied for clarification purposes.
 A concentration step based either on TFF/ultracentrifugation or ion-exchange chromatography follows.

 To eliminate residual cellular contamination and in particular, plasmid-derived DNA contaminants, a benzonase step is often applied, either in the capture step or afterwards.
-In different protocols, there are various considerations to take into account during the benzonase step.
+In different protocols, there are different considerations in the benzonase step.
 When it takes place in the capture step, large DNA pieces are easily reduced in their size and following purification steps may eliminate residual benzonases; however, the disadvantage is that large quantities of benzonases are used.
 On the other hand, the late use of the benzonase step can reduce the amount of benzonases that have to be applied, but residual purification steps must ensure that residual benzonases are reduced to acceptable levels.
 What's more, if the benzonase step is not applied in the early capture step, the large size DNA pieces might lead to the formation of aggregates which may capture vector particles and therefore result in vector loss.
 In the next phase of the downstream process, an intermediate purification step may be taken to remove specific impurities.
-In most cases, diafiltration/concentration is applied, which is followed by diafiltration or size exclusive chromatography steps, such as polishing steps, to remove trace contaminants and impurities.
-The vector is then sterile filtered with 0.2 μm membranes followed by TFF (tangenial-flow filtration).
+In most cases, diafiltration/ concentration is applied, which is followed by diafiltration or size exclusive chromatography steps as polishing steps, to remove trace contaminants and impurities and vector is sterile filtered with 0.2 μm membranes followed by TFF (tangenial-flow filtration).
 This is a standard regulatory requirement to mitigate the risk of microbial contamination of the final product in GMP conditions.
-Although sterile filtration is strongly recommended, it is possible to skip it, provided that the process can be certified as being fully aseptic.
+Although sterile filtration is strongly recommended, it is possible to skip it provided that the process can be certified as being fully aseptic.